nonlinearthink/better-osg-serializer-js/README.md

-# osg-serializer-js
+# better-osg-serializer-js

 osg-serializier-js is PureJS module for serializing `.osgt` and `.osgb` files.

 **The tool is still in development** but I will be happy to your issues and contributions

 UPDATE: Consider using `wasm` using OpenSceneGraph's most updated code ([osg-wasm](https://github.com/cubicool/osg-wasm), [openscenegraph-cross-platform-guide](https://github.com/OGStudio/openscenegraph-cross-platform-guide/tree/master/1.10.SampleWeb)).

 ## installation and usage

-In terminal: `npm install --save osg-serializer-js`
+In terminal: `npm install --save better-osg-serializer-js`

 In code:

 ```javascript
 const osg = require('osg-serializer-js');